top of page

 Circa 1960

-Aunt Marianne's Creepy Grooming Kit
+Aunt Mari's Creepy Grooming Kit

 Every summer, Lucy was sent to stay with Aunt Marianne — a woman who smelled of lavender water and kept her curtains drawn tight, even in the brightest daylight.
 Tucked in the corner of the guest room was a dressing table lined with porcelain dolls, each with glassy eyes that shimmered like they were holding secrets.
 Lucy tried not to look at them too long; she didn’t like the way their heads always seemed to tilt when she turned away.